perseusrealdeal/PerseusDarkMode/README.md

     }
 }
 ```
+Used functions are distributed via standalone file [`DarkModeSwitching.swift`](https://gist.github.com/perseusrealdeal/11b1bab47f13134832b859f49d9af706).

 #### iOS and macOS

-Call the method `AppearanceService.makeUp()` with the app's delegate:
+Call the method `AppearanceService.makeUp()` with the app's delegate if appearance changing is going to take place:

 ```swift
 extension AppDelegate: UIApplicationDelegate {